Provincie-Zuid-Holland/satellite-images-datascience/README.md

 | Schaduw |
 | Vochtige duinvallei |

- are found in the data/annotations folder
+Are found in the data/annotations folder, read the readme.md file for more information.

+## Random forest model trained on annotations.

+This ended being the used model based on it's accuracy and prediction speed performance.
+It simply is a random forest model

+The notebook found in ./annotations_models/Coe

 ## Scaled Spectral Profile Contrast Model

 This models can be seen as a combination of unsupervised and supervised models because it's require training annotation data which the other models do require.